 The initial public offering price of our Class A common stock is substantially higher than the pro forma net tangible book value per share of our Class A common stock.
 Therefore, if you purchase shares of our Class A common stock in this offering, you will pay a price per share that substantially exceeds our pro forma net tangible book value per share after this offering.
-Based on the initial public offering price of
+You will experience immediate dilution of

-\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the initial public offering price.
-In addition, purchasers of Class A common stock in this offering will have contributed % of the aggregate price paid by all purchasers of our Class A common stock but will own only approximately % of our Class A common stock outstanding after this offering.
+\$21.60 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the initial public offering price.
+In addition, purchasers of Class A common stock in this offering will have contributed 75.3% of the aggregate price paid by all purchasers of our common stock and LLC Units but will own only approximately 15.2% of our total equity outstanding after this offering.
 See "Dilution" for more detail, including the calculation of the pro forma net tangible book value per share of our Class A common stock.